microsoft/hlsl-specs/proposals/xxxx-experimental-dxil.md

 Cons:
  * transistion from experimental to stable isn't just clearing the partition
    * other stable ops may have already taken that number
-   * complicates the experimental->stable mapping
+   * significantly complicates the experimental->stable transition

 ### Top 16 bits as "opcode partition" value
 Identical concept as above but with 64k partitions, each with 64k opcodes.